L.A. Market Rings In 2023 With New Lines and Innovation

 The new line Victoria Mozgovaya reworked denim and twill styles in hot new colors such as orchid, pink and orange, then splattered them with multicolor neon paint for a glow-in-the-dark take on streetwear.
 “I am inspired by how powerful color can be in our emotions, moods and personalities,” the designer said.
 “Through color, I look to empower people to express themselves.”
 Prices ranged from $95 to $170.

-Elevated-classic cotton silhouettes from Terra in the Fern at the Liberson & Co. showroom took on an artistic aesthetic reflective of the brand’s Korean heritage with special touches and craftsman-like details.
+Elevated-classic cotton silhouettes from Terra at the Fern Liberson & Co. showroom took on an artistic aesthetic reflective of the brand’s Korean heritage with special touches and craftsman-like details.
 Shift dresses were priced at $65.
 Thea Lujan of Kioti Santa Fe said, “This is my first time at this market, and discovering this line has been great.
 My customers are artsy and like things that are unique.”

 Fenya V, a collection of everyday luxury items made in L.A., was receiving great response on its newest group of reversible neoprene jackets and coats all in bold sublimated prints of flowers and animal motifs priced from $98 to $160.